13 Steps: How to Write A Best Selling Book

 So get the beta reader who will offer you constructive criticism.
 Friends.
 Family.
 Anyone.

-Hire a professional book cover designer, or maybe if you don’t want to or you haven’t got the budget to spend on a book cover designer in adiditon to all the other promotional efforts, you can design a professional looking book cover yourself if you’ve got the skills and you think you can create an eye-catching cover.
+Hire a professional book cover designer, or maybe if you don’t want to or you haven’t got the budget to spend on a book cover designer in addition to all the other promotional efforts, you can design a professional looking book cover by yourself if you’ve got the skills and you think you can create an eye-catching cover.
 Canva all the way!!!

-#10 announce the book to the world
+#10 Announce the Book to the World

 Professionally, this time.
 With a date.
 A countdown.

 Again.
 Grammar.
-It’s too easy to lose goodwill and fans because of just one grammatical error.
+It’s too easy to lose goodwill and fans because of even just one grammatical error.
 Check it again.
 All the way.
 Everything.
 Not even a comma should be in the wrong place.
-It all matters.
-Even the smallest things matter.
+Some people are grammar freaks, some of your readers will be grammar freaks.
+If I get to read your book, I’ll probbaly be one too.

 How to write best selling fiction.

-#13 promotion
+#13 Promotion

 Probably the most important step, I guess.
 What makes a book a bestseller is—majorly—promotion.

-There are thousands of amazing books that I would love, if I ever read, that is.
+There are thousands of amazing books that I would love, if I ever come across them, that is.
 And that’s the thing, promotion of your book matters.
 It’s not that all your readers will come across it by chance, by pure luck and will love it and tell their friends about it and the friends will love it too and tell their friends about it and you’ll make a million dollars overnight.

 Not so fast, okay?

 You have to promote yourself.
 You have to work hard on that part.
-You have to tell the people that your book exists and you have to give it to them, hand it in to them and make it convincing enough that they decide to buy it.
+You have to tell the people that your book exists and you have to give it to them, hand it to them and make it convincing enough that they decide to buy it.

 Promotion, okay?
 I can’t stress this enough.
 If you want to know how to write a best selling novel, learn how to promote.
 You might’ve written an amazing, worthy-of-becoming-a-bestselling book, I know that you have, but promotion is the most important step for becoming the success your book deserves to be.